-In the United States, every person should have access to affordable water services.

-The Low Income Household Water Assistance Program (LIHWAP) created by Congress to help lowincome customers struggling to pay their bills during the pandemic will expire later this year as funds run out.
+The National Association of Regulatory Utility Commissioners (NARUC) is writing to you today because in the United States, every one of your constituents should have access to affordable water services.
+The Low-Income Household Water Assistance Program (LIHWAP) originally created by Congress to help low-income customers struggling to pay their bills will expire later this year as funds run out.